cedx/biscuits.dart/doc/usage/api.md

 ```

 !!! info
-    The value is serialized using the [`JsonCodec.encode`](https://api.dartlang.org/stable/dart-convert/JsonCodec/encode.html) method.
+    The value is serialized using the [`jsonEncode`](https://api.dart.dev/stable/dart-convert/jsonEncode.html) function.